jayteex/ecommerce-app/README.md

 Work in progress.
 See commits/code for details.

 Application is under active development and usually gets 1 commit per weekday.
-Finish date set for mid March

 ## How to use